Melanie Kushnir Access to Justice Fellowship

 o Nationally, it is estimated that 50% of those who seek help are turned away because of limited resources.

-o This is also true of our other programs, such as the Guardianship Advocacy Project, which we launched in 2016.
+o This is also true of our other programs, such as the Guardianship Advocacy Project.
 There are thousands of senior citizens and adults with disabilities who have no legal line of defense against financial exploitation.
 Our Consumer Rights Project is often the last stop for unlawful exploitation of victims of financial fraud, and our Civil Law Self-Help Center helps provide eviction assistance to the 90 percent of tenants who struggle to represent themselves.

 One law student from an ABA-accredited law school will be selected annually to receive the Melanie Kushnir Access to Justice Fellowship.
 Through an annual competitive process, interested law students will be asked to submit a proposal on how to improve access to justice in civil law in Southern Nevada or increase pro bono participation in the valley.
 Ideas can include identifying barriers to access to justice and ways to eliminate them and/or targeted initiatives to involve more volunteer attorneys in pro bono activities.
 The winner will have demonstrated a commitment to public interest law and the capacity to carry on Melanie’s work in assisting those unable to afford the civil legal help they need through the development of their proposal.